cortex-js/compute-engine/src/docs/reference-collections.md

 [&quot;**Flatten**&quot;, _collection_]{.signature}

-Returns a list of the elements of the collection.
+Returns a list of all the elements of the collection, recursively.

+Only elements with the same head as the collection are flattened.

 ```json example
 ["Flatten", ["List", ["List", 5, 2, 10, 18], ["List", 1, 2, 3]]]